chris-townsend/project-two/README.md

 I have run the website through JSHint's audit application and the results are shown below:

 ### JSHint Homepage
 The results for the homepage show no significant errors but emailjs is showing up as a undefined variable.
 This is part of the emailJS API which is linked in the head of the HTML document.
-SendMail is showing up as an unused variable but this is being used in the HTML document as an onclick.
-The *stop* unused variable warning which is infact a function is being used as an onclick to stop the music playing on my homepage, All unused variable warnings have been tested to ensure there being used and working correctly.
+SendMail is showing up as an unused variable but this is being used in the HTML document as an on click.
+The *stop* unused variable warning which is in fact a function is being used as an on click to stop the music playing on my homepage, All unused variable warnings have been tested to ensure there being used and working correctly.
 I was getting conflicting errors at first from code being used on different pages.
-To prevent the errors I made a game.js page to house all the game js code.
+To prevent the errors I made a game.js page to house all the game JavaScript code.
 The script.js file contains the cursor variable which allows the mallet cursor to work on all pages.
 ![JSHint Homepage results (home.js)](./assets/images/readme-images/homepage-jshint.webp)